by David Driman, MBChB FRCPC

-Sessile serrated polyps are relatively new types of polyps, having only been recognized for the past two decades.
+A sessile serrated polyp (SSP) is a non-cancerous growth in the colon.
+However, it can become cancerous if left untreated or not completely removed.
+An SSL is a relatively new type of polyp, having only been recognized for the past two decades.
 Before this, most of these polyps were called hyperplastic polyps, although we know now that they are in fact different.
-Hyperplastic polyps still occur and are common, but they tend to be found on the left side of the colon, as opposed to the right-sided location of most sessile serrated polyps.
+Hyperplastic polyps still occur and are common, but they tend to be found on the left side of the colon, as opposed to the right-sided location of most SSP.

-Unfortunately, it is possible for gastroenterologists and surgeons to miss sessile serrated polyps when doing a colonoscopy as they can be very difficult to see.
+Unfortunately, it is possible for gastroenterologists and surgeons to miss SSPs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

-All sessile serrated polyps require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.
+All SSPs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

-A margin in a sessile serrated polyp is the part of the colon or rectum that the gastroenterologist or surgeon cut to remove the polyp.
-Pathologists do not usually state in their report whether the sessile serrated polyp has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.
+A margin in an SSP is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
+Pathologists do not usually state in their report whether the SSP has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.

 Sessile serrated polyps are often removed and sent to pathology as multiple pieces (fragments) of tissue.
 In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.